 Nebbiolo grapes the grape of Barolo wine.

-The castle is thought to be from the 10th century and was originally a fortress for defense against invading Hungarians and Saracens.
-It was later taken by the commune of Alba, which then passed it on to the Falletti family where it became the home of the Marquis di Barolo, Carlo Tancredi Falletti and his wife Juliette Colbert, also known as Giulia di Barolo.
+Originally a fortress for defense against invading Hungarians and Saracens, the castle is possibly from the 10th century.
+It was taken by the commune of Alba, then passed on to the Falletti family, and later became the home of the Marquis di Barolo, Carlo Tancredi Falletti and his wife Juliette Colbert, also known as Giulia di Barolo.

 Corkscrew Museum